CalestialAshley35/WinPkg/README.md

 When a package is installed, WinPkg executes the `InstallCmd` specified in the package details.
 The package is then added to the `installedPackages` map.

 ### Uninstallation Process
-When a package is uninstalled, WinPkg uses the `msiexec` command to remove the package from the system.
+When a package is uninstalled, WinPkg uses the appropriate package manager command (e.g., `pip`, `npm`, `msiexec`) to remove the package from the system.

 ## License